jandelgado/jled/README.md

 ### Support new hardware

-JLed uses a very thin hardware abstraction layer (hal) to abstract access to the actual used MCU (e.g. ESP32, ESP8266).
-The hal objects encapsulate access to the GPIO and time functionality of the MCU under the framework being used.
+JLed uses a very thin hardware abstraction layer (hal) to abstract access to the actual MCU/framework used (e.g. ESP32, ESP8266).
+The hal object encapsulate access to the GPIO and time functionality of the MCU under the framework being used.
 During the unit test, mocked hal instances are used, enabling tests to check the generated output.
+The [Custom HAL project](examples/custom_hal) provides an example for a user define HAL.

 ## Unit tests